I don’t know about you, but for me, balancing working from home with family life can be a challenge.

 Take breaks during the day to spend time with your family

 1. One of the best ways to make sure you’re taking breaks during the day is to plan them out ahead of time.

-If you know you have an upcoming project or deadline that’s going to require extra focus, take a few minutes at the beginning of the day or week to schedule in some break time.
+Take time to schedule breaks for upcoming projects or deadlines requiring extra focus.
+A few minutes at the start of the day or week can increase productivity and prevent burnout.
 That way, you won’t be as tempted to work through lunch or skip your afternoon coffee break when things start to get busy.

 And, when you do take a break, you’ll be able to truly relax and enjoy it knowing that you’ve already taken care of what needs to be done

 2. It’s easy to get caught up in what you’re doing and lose track of time, which is why setting a timer can be such a helpful reminder to take a break.

 If you know you need to be productive for the next hour or two, set a timer for 50 minutes and use that 10 minutes as your break.

 Use that time to step away from your work, stretch your legs, and grab a quick snack or cup of coffee.